kishorem-mf/spark-jobs/README.md

 ## Development
 Put your DAGS into the `dags` folder, The `dags/custom_operators` is reserved for implementation of operators not present in apache-airflow.
 Use the word `dag` in the python files that are actual DAGs to separate configuration settings from DAGs.
 Placing DAGs in subfolders to group them is fine and will be picked up by airflow, however they are not grouped in the UI.
 To make sure they are grouped in the UI, come up with a prefix for the group and use that in the DAG `id`.

+### Running tests
-To run tests, codestyle and see the dags in a local UI.
+To run tests and  codestyle and see the dags in a local UI.
 Create and activate the python environment:

 - Download and install [miniconda](https://conda.io/miniconda.html)
 - `cd` into this repo in a terminal